 Distributions that work like this usually lock the password for the root user and Ubuntu is one of these distros.
 This way no one can login to root and start working unencumbered. …

-Note: I have deleted experiment 19-1 to save space.
+Note: I have deleted experiment 19-1 to save space but you can find that information here on my technical web site.

 Please do not misunderstand me.
 Distributions like Ubuntu and their up- and down-stream relatives are perfectly fine and I have used several of them over the years.
 When using Ubuntu and related distros, one of the first things I do is set a root password so that I can login directly as root.